Part-II-Computational-Physics/Lenia-jxkc2/README.md

 *Fig. 15: "Possibly Exploding Cell" Animation with BasicRules()*

-Nevertheless, this less than expected result from the above animation, likened to the Methuselah pattern could also perhaps be potentially more similar to a YouTube link that shows an evolving protozoa (or maybe more suitable for the Growing blob pattern) which actually has a Java simulation code link in description that can be found in [Github][protozoa].
+Nevertheless, this less than expected result from the above animation, likened to the Methuselah pattern, could also perhaps be potentially more similar to a YouTube link that shows an evolving protozoa (or maybe more suitable for the Growing blob pattern) which actually has a Java simulation code link in description that can be found in [Github][protozoa].
 Alternatively, this may be more similar to another amoeba cell growing but not as much as the video presented above.
 I will leave the question of familiarity of patterns to the reader (or perhaps the reader may find a better creature or living organism that better relates to the animation above)

 [![Evolving Protozoa](https://img.youtube.com/vi/fEDqdvKO5Y0/mqdefault.jpg)](https://www.youtube.com/watch?v=fEDqdvKO5Y0)